 A 0% intro APR period business credit card works as an interest-free loan that lasts as long as the indicated intro APR period.
 So, you can purchase everything you need to turn your business idea into a reality, then take your time paying those expenses down without incurring interest costs.

-At 12 months, the American Express Blue Business Plus Credit Card offers one of the most generous 0% intro APR periods for purchases and transfers on the market.
+At 12 months, the American Express Blue Business Plus Credit Card offers one of the most generous 0% intro APR periods for purchases on the market.
 After that intro period, a variable interest rate will set in with the market Prime Rate and your creditworthiness, so see the issuer’s terms and conditions for the latest APR information.

 Cash Back: Capital One Spark Cash for Business